janschill/cern-solid-code-investigation/report/review-solid-spec.md

 Even though the document does a great job on going into detail on specific areas, it is still demanding to follow with only a limited knowledge in web technologies.\
 This can be justified by the incomplete status of the document, but also its contrasting principles to conventional web implementations.
 One example of this is the concept of Linked Data and all its components.
-It cannot be assumed of the Solid ecosystem to explain all of its linked concepts – as it would render the document redundantly convoluted – but the fact remains that it is challenging to follow.
+It cannot be assumed of the Solid Ecosystem to explain all of its linked concepts – as it would render the document redundantly convoluted – but the fact remains that it is challenging to follow.

 ## Recommendations